Ribbit-Network/ribbit-network-frog-hardware/README.md

 If you would like to consider sponsoring Ribbit Nework you can do [via this link](https://givebutter.com/ribbitnetwork).
 The money is used to pay for software fees, purchase R&D hardware and generally support the mission of Ribbit Network.

+## Ribbit Network Code of Conduct
+By participating in this project, you agree to follow the <a href="https://ribbitnetwork.notion.site/Ribbit-Network-Code-of-Conduct-cc998ef83e7d4ae7abc95508ee6f2b0d)">Ribbit Network Code of Conduct and Anti-Harassement Policy</a>.
+Violations can be reported anonymously by filling out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSemQSAER8az1lNGoWkL1udsv6O8oPc1WQ3dvQ0b9fJSSMeetQ/viewform"> form </a>.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):